-If you’re buying Virgin Atlantic points in GBP, these fares are staggeringly good (even though the surcharges have increased this year), and even if you’re forced to suffer the higher USD pricing, it’s hard to think of many better deals in the miles and points world.
+If you’re buying Virgin Atlantic points in GBP, these Business Class fares are staggeringly good (even though the surcharges have increased in the past year), and even if you’re forced to suffer the higher USD pricing, it’s hard to think of many better Business Class deals in the miles and points world.

 When you consider that it costs 135,000 – 155,000 Flying Club points to fly round trip between the West Coast and Europe in Business Class on Virgin Atlantic or Delta these ANA awards look amazing.

 Sadly, it’s not all good news.
 There’s a downside to Virgin using a region-based award chart for ANA redemptions.

 Per Virgin Atlantic:

 What this means is that indirect routings now cost a lot more because two awards are required.

 Take New York – Japan – South Korea in Business Class as an example.
 To book this with Virgin Flying Club points will take two award bookings: